ricardolsmendes/gcp-cloudbuild-gae-angular/README.md

 ## Understand the concepts and automate more

-<a href="https://medium.com/@ricardolsmendes/continuous-delivery-in-google-cloud-platform-cloud-build-with-app-engine-8355d3a11ff5" target="_blank">Continuous Delivery in Google Cloud Platform — Cloud Build with App Engine</a> @ Medium
+<a href="https://medium.com/google-cloud/continuous-delivery-in-google-cloud-platform-cloud-build-with-app-engine-8355d3a11ff5" target="_blank">Continuous Delivery in Google Cloud Platform — Cloud Build with App Engine</a> @ Google Cloud / Medium